Ismenama5s/haseeb-qureshi.github.io/_pages/about.md

 I'm also a programmer, a writer, a teacher, a public speaker, and an Effective Altruist.

-I've taught a class on [web3 Entrepreneurship](https://www.youtube.com/playlist?list=PLS01nW3Rtgor3EijYdpEHOQi1sZ6m5gos) at UC Berkeley.
+I've taught a class on [web3 Entrepreneurship](https://www.youtube.com/playlist?list=PLS01nW3Rtgor3EijYdpEHOQi1sZ6m5gos) at **UC Berkeley**.
 I used to teach a class on cryptocurrencies for programmers at the **Bradfield School of Computer Science**.
 I was formerly a software engineer at **Earn.com** (acquired by Coinbase), and before that at **Airbnb**.
 Before that I was Director of Product at **App Academy**.
 Before that I was a mental coach and wrote a book called *The Philosophy of Poker*.
 And before that I was a top-ranked high stakes professional poker player, sponsored by **Full Tilt Poker**.

 That's me in a nutshell.
 It's a pretty strange path, from professional poker player to software engineer to investor.
 But if you want to get the full picture, you'll need to know my origin story.